Genetic Carrier Screening

 Carrier Screening for Genetic Conditions

 A recent Australian study* found that screening of 12,000 women showed that 1 in 20 were carriers of a genetic condition and their combined risk of having a baby with one of these conditions is comparable to the risk of having baby with Down syndrome.
-Many people are carriers of gene faults, even though no one in their family has a genetic condition.
-About 80% of children born with a genetic condition have no family history.
-Given this the current recommendation is for genetic carrier screening to be offered to all people who are pregnant or planning a pregnancy.
+Given this, doctors are increasingly recommending genetic carrier screening to their patients.

-There are tests available before pregnancy or in early pregnancy that screen for the common genetic conditions, such as Cystic Fibrosis (CF), Spinal Muscular Atrophy (SMA) and Fragile X syndrome, through to more extensive panels that screen for hundreds of conditions.
+There are tests available that screen for the common genetic conditions, such as cystic fibrosis (CF), spinal muscular atrophy (SMA) and fragile X syndrome, through to more extensive panels that screen for hundreds of conditions.

-Here is a brief summary of four of the most common genetic conditions:
+Here is a brief summary of three of the most common genetic conditions: